 Truly micro-computers have important uses in many industries including medical fields where they can be used to gather data (and someday, perhaps, fight cancer), commercial fields where they are used to fight counterfeits, and many others.

-For years now, the two biggest players (pardon the pun) in the micro-computer field have been the University of Michigan, and IBM.
-In 2015, the U of M announced their Micro Mote, which could fit on the edge of a nickel, at the time it was the world’s smallest.
+For years now, the two biggest players in the micro-computer field have been the University of Michigan, and IBM.
+In 2015, the U of M announced their Micro Mote, which could fit on the edge of a nickel.
+At the time it was the world’s smallest.
 In March of 2018, IBM released a computer that was 1 mm x 1 mm in size, breaking the record.
 Just recently, the University of Michigan reclaimed their title with the announcement of a computer ten times smaller than IBMs.

 This computer, which is just .3mm x .3mm.
 To give some scale, you could fit dozens of them on the edge of a piece of rice.

 The simple answer here is that small computers can fit into small spaces.
 In addition, they have greater functionality than a simple sensor.
 A computer this small is possible of being placed inside the eye to detect pressure and gather information.
 The University of Michigan also mentioned that these computers could potentially be placed inside tiny snails to help improve research.

 While these ideas are interesting, the real excitement for many will be in the related advancements they allow.
 Creating tiny computers requires engineers to come up with new ways to design circuits and use less power.
 What is learned here will be used in the designs of many future computing systems.

 The more learned about tiny computing, the more advancements we will see in the future of smartphones.
 As well as other devices that require advanced technology in smaller spaces.